 In order to guarantee the reliability of the statistics, the possible coverage and content errors that could affect the quality of the information are detected and analysed during the annual processing of the statistics.

 The legal basis on which the statistic is constituted, the obligation to inform the INE entire workload of the Magistrates' Courts with regard to criminal and civil proceedings and internal controls automated computer application designed for the collection of information, help ensure the completeness, coverage and quality of its contents.
 Nevertheless, checks and annual comparisons are carried out in order to assess its quality lead and, where appropriate, improving available information.

-The statistic has a very low rate of non-response, 1.6%.
+The rate of non-response is 0%.
 The automated controls built into the electronic questionnaire web have contributed to significantly increase the timely, accurate, complete it facilitated and enabled the consistency of the information recorded.